 It dates back to 1918, so it has survived this city under the moniker of the “Free City of Danzig”, the Nazi invasion, the Second World War and the Communist era, Solidarnosc and the like.
 The restaurant has remained open and Polish cuisine has been served for almost 100 years.

-This is not a cheap place to dine and I went there only once – somehow the memories of dating Polish traveller Ola Mueller.
+This is not a cheap place to dine and I went there only once – somehow the memories of dating Polish traveller Ola Mueller will remain.
 The food in the meantime, was delicious and the date was the best either of us will ever have.
 I think we can somehow admit that.

 We were only here for a light meal, so we decided on a soup and a starter.
 Ola chose the stinging nettle and spinach soup with crayfish.

 I love Pierogi in Poland and so I decided to try the Gdanski style Pierogi here.